sergei-kruchinin/auth-service/README.md

 Environment variables are used to configure the service.
 Key variables include:

 - `AUTH_SECRET`: Secret key used for JWT encoding and decoding.
+- `ACCESS_EXPIRES_SECONDS`: Expiration time for JWT access tokens in seconds.
-- `EXPIRES_SECONDS`: Expiration time for JWT tokens in seconds.
+- `REFRESH_EXPIRES_SECONDS`: Expiration time for JWT refresh tokens in seconds.
 - `API_DOMAIN`: Domain of your web app.
 - `YANDEX_ID`: Yandex OAuth client ID.
 - `YANDEX_SECRET`: Yandex OAuth client secret.